IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/syllabus.md

 * Devote at a minimum 6 - 8 hours per week - of well organized time - outside of class: fulfilling homework assignments, reading, and studying concepts covered in class.
 * Consult slack at least twice a week for up to date info.
 Ideally towards the end of the week.
 * Complete all assignments and post to your site by due dates and time deadlines - Monday 9am EST
+* If you are asynchronous, you must schedule 4 meetings with me during my office hours.
+It is up to you to schedule these.
+If you cannot meet during my office hours, it is up to you to communicate that to me and to suggest an alternative time.
 * Acquire and read all assigned readings before they are due
 * Do. not. do. your. homework. in. one. sitting.
 Do not do it all the night before its due.
 Start it early to give yourself time to ask questions and get answers.
 * Give your classmates constructive feedback.
 Don't be passive in critiques or take it personally.
 Push everyone's ideas further.